apache/pulsar/site2/docs/security-kerberos.md

 The meaning of configurations is the same as the meaning of configurations in Java client section.

-##  Kerberos configuration for working with Pulsar Proxy
+## Configure Kerberos authentication for proxies

 With the above configuration, clients and brokers can do authentication using Kerberos.